epiforecasts/delayscompare/README.md

 - `*_warnings*.rds`: Model warnings

 Plots are generated showing:
-- Forecast accuracy across scenarios
-- Rt estimation performance
-- Impact of delay misspecification
+- Impact of delay misspecification on CRPS for Rt and case forecasts
+- Timeseries of best- and worst-performing forecasts
 - Runtime comparisons

 ## Configuration